THE BENEFITS OF ENERGY EFFICIENT GLASS

 Having a “green” home is important to both homeowners, and prospective home buyers.
 Lowering energy costs not only saves you money but also is good for the environment.
 Homeowners are doing many smart things to save on energy like energy star appliances, turning off heating and air conditioning at peak times, and unplugging chargers or other electronic devices when not in use.

 While all these things are great to save energy, there is still about 30% of your energy just flying out of your home.
 You could do something drastic, like living off the grid, but if you want to reduce energy costs without having to uproot your entire life, you can just change your windows and install energy-efficient glass.

 You may like the look of your “retro” windows, but today’s windows are made with energy-efficient glass.
-They have a special low-E coating that reduce UV rays.
+They have a special low-E coating that reduces UV rays.
 These are most effective in double or triple-paned windows.
 The space between the glass can add to the energy savings with specialized gasses that trap your inside air in and your outside air out.

 Besides double and triple-paned glass, there are a variety of different coatings that can be put on your windows to reduce energy loss.
 These various coatings can block up to 99.9% of UV rays, keeping your windows from letting in too much of the outside elements.